fb pixel

 There are many different types of dental implants out there for you to choose from.

 Your Melbourne CBD dentist at Art De Dente will work closely with you to find the perfect match for you.
+Our use of PRF in dental implant placement ensures optimal healing and a smooth recovery process.

 We are located at Level 17, 190 Queen Street in Melbourne CBD.